OpenTranslationBible/open-bible/en-GB/18.Job/md/job-40.md

 ## Job 40:3

-Then Job replied to the Lord,
+Then Job answered the Lord, and said,

 ## Job 40:4